 The events are non-partisan, free and open to the public.
 For some forums, online advance registration may be required.
 Seating is on a first come, first served basis.

-The candidates for District 5 Board of Supervisors will answer audience-submitted questions about key policy issues in District 5 and San Francisco.
-This is a great opportunity for voters in District 5 to learn more about the candidates before casting their votes.
+The candidates for District 5 Supervisor answered audience questions about key policy issues in District 5 and San Francisco at two Candidate Forums organized by the League of Women Voters of San Francisco.
+These were both great opportunities for voters in District 5 to learn more about the candidates before casting their votes.

 On September 9, 2019, the League of Women Voters of San Francisco co-sponsored a very informative forum hosted by the San Francisco Bar Association and the University of San Francisco School of Law.
 The forum, expertly moderated by Marisa Lagos, KQED Politics Correspondent and co-host of Political Breakdown, was an excellent opportunity to hear the four candidates answer questions and present their visions of criminal justice in San Francisco in the 21st century.

 Nancy H. Tung